Lying on a Mortgage Application

-If you might be tempted to add incorrect information on a mortgage application, first you should understand what the repercussions might be, as well the likelihood of getting away with it.
+If you might be tempted to add incorrect information on a mortgage application, first, you should understand the repercussions and the likelihood of getting away with it.

-While you may initially believe that providing misleading statements is the only way to be granted a mortgage, there are certainly better options out there that don’t involve breaking the law.
+While you may initially believe that providing misleading statements is the only way to be granted a mortgage, there are certainly better options that don’t involve breaking the law.

-In this article, we explore what the consequences of lying on a mortgage application are and what better alternatives to take.
+In this article, we explore the consequences of lying on a mortgage application and suggest better alternatives.

 In this article: